Where is the court located?

 Can I attend traffic school as a means of having my citation amended or to reduce the points on my driver's license?

 Generally, if the citation was not for a serious traffic violation (5 points or more) and you have not had an accident or other moving traffic violation in the past three years, you can attend traffic school in order to have the citation amended to a non-moving violation.
-Only the traffic Judge can authorize you to attend traffic school and receive the benefit described above.
 If you complete the traffic school as directed and supply proof of the completion within the allotted time period to the court clerks office, neither the original nor the amended charge will be reported to the DMV.
 Traffic School is separate and apart from the court.
 You will be charged a fee to attend class.
 More information about attending traffic school is available.

 Can I make payments on my fine or must I pay the full amount?

-You can apply for a payment extension in order to satisfy your fine.
-The average fine amount will be given a two week payment extension.
-In exceptional circumstances, you may explain your financial situation to the Court.
-Community Service may be performed in lieu of the fine if approved by the court.
-If you are unable to satisfy the full amount of the fine on the sentencing date, you will be assessed an additional payment extension fee of 10% of the total amount owing, minimum $25, maximum $100.
+You can apply for a payment extension in order to satisfy your fine, however, you will be assessed an additional payment extension fee of 10% of the total amount owing, minimum $25 or maximum $100.

 Can I do Community Service rather than pay a fine?

 The Court may allow you to perform Community Service if you are unable to pay your fine on the day of sentencing.
 You can also set up a payment plan, depending on the amount of the fine.
 You should explain your financial situation to the judge at sentencing.
 Also, it is important that you communicate with the Court if you find yourself in difficult financial circumstances and unable to pay your fine by the due date.
 Before a payment is late, come to the court in person and fill out a "Motion" form asking for more time to pay or asking to convert your fine to Community Service.